buddhist-uni/buddhist-uni.github.io/_content/booklets/kathina_aggacitta.md

 month: nov
 ---

-_Kaṭhina_ is arguably the most important holiday of the year for Theravadan Buddhists.
+_Kaṭhina_ is arguably the most important holiday of the year for Theravādin Buddhists.
 This booklet lays out the history and significance of this tradition in an admirably non-sectarian way.